Aurochs: Behaviour and ecology

-Aurochs formed small herds mainly in winter, but lived singly or in smaller groups during the summer.
-If aurochs had social behaviour similar to their descendants, social status was gained through displays and fights, in which both cows and bulls engaged.

-With its hypsodont jaw, the aurochs was probably a grazer, with a food selection very similar to domesticated cattle feeding on grass, twigs and acorns.
+Aurochs formed small herds mainly in winter, but typically lived singly or in smaller groups during the summer.
+If aurochs had social behaviour similar to their descendants, social status would have been gained through displays and fights, in which both cows and bulls engaged.
+Since it has a hypsodont jaw, it has been suggested to have been a grazer, with a food selection very similar to domesticated cattle feeding on grass, twigs and acorns.
+Mesowear analysis of Holocene Danish aurochs premolar teeth indicates that it changed from an abrasion-dominated grazer in the Danish Preboreal to a mixed feeder in the Boreal, Atlantic and Subboreal periods.
+Dental microwear and mesowear analysis of specimens from the Pleistocene of Britain has found these aurochs had mixed feeding to browsing diets, rather than being strict grazers.

 Mating season was in September, and calves were born in spring.
-The bulls had severe fights, and evidence from the Jaktorów forest shows these could lead to death.
-In autumn, aurochs fed up for the winter, and got fatter and shinier than during the rest of the year.
-Calves stayed with their mother until they were strong enough to join and keep up with the herd on the feeding grounds.
-They were vulnerable to predation by grey wolf (Canis lupus), brown bear (Ursus arctos), while healthy adult aurochs probably did not have to fear predators.
-The lion (Panthera leo), tiger (Panthera tigris) and hyena (Crocuta crocuta) were likely predators in prehistoric times.
-According to historical descriptions, the aurochs was swift and could be very aggressive, but not afraid of humans.
+Rutting bulls had violent fights, and evidence from the Jaktorów forest shows that they were fully capable of mortally wounding one another.
+In autumn, aurochs fed for the winter, gaining weight and possessing a shinier coat than during the rest of the year.
+Calves stayed with their mothers until they were strong enough to join and keep up with the herd on the feeding grounds.
+Aurochs calves would have been vulnerable to predation by grey wolves (Canis lupus) and brown bears (Ursus arctos), while the immense size and strength of healthy adult aurochs meant they likely did not need to fear most predators.
+According to historical descriptions, the aurochs was swift despite its build, could be very aggressive if provoked, and was not generally fearful of humans.
+In Middle Pleistocene Europe, aurochs were likely predated upon by the "European jaguar" Panthera gombaszogensis and the scimitar toothed-cat (Homotherium latidens), with evidence for the consumption of aurochs by cave hyenas (Crocuta (Crocuta) spelaea) having been found from Late Pleistocene Italy.
+The lion (Panthera leo), tiger (Panthera tigris) and wolf are thought to have been the aurochs' main predators during the Holocene.

-Cultural significance
+During interglacial periods in the Middle Pleistocene and early Late Pleistocene in Europe, the aurochs occurred alongside other large temperate adapted megafauna species, including the straight-tusked elephant (Palaeoloxodon antiquus), Merck's rhinoceros (Stephanorhinus kirchbergensis), the narrow-nosed rhinoceros, (Stephanorhinus hemitoechus) and the Irish elk/giant deer (Megaloceros giganteus).